-Vegan sausage rolls are fun to make and eat, with golden flaky puff pastry on the outside and fresh vegetables and herbs on the inside, these vegetable sausage rolls make the ideal lunchbox meal or appetizer for kids and adults.
+Easy vegan sausage rolls are fun to make and eat, with golden flaky puff pastry wrapped around a vegetable and herb filling.
+Ideal lunchbox meal or appetizer for kids and adults.

 Why You’ll Love This Recipe

-- Ridiculously easy - simply make the filling, roll and bake
+- They're ridiculously easy to make, simply prepare the filling, roll, and bake.

-- They cater to a wide variety of diets other than vegan, they are soy-free and nut-free
+- Catering to a wide variety of diets other than vegan; they're soy-free and nut-free, with no faux vegan sausage meat in this recipe.

-- The filling is gluten-free - to make completely gluten-free sausage rolls, select a gluten free puff pastry dough.
-I usually make a GF version for myself, and the rest of the family with regular puff pastry.
+- Additionally, the filling is gluten-free.
+To make them completely vegan and gluten-free, use a GF puff pastry dough.
+I usually make a GF version for myself, while the rest of the family enjoys the regular puff pastry.

 Carrot, onion, parsley - use only fresh vegetables to make standout vegetable sausage rolls.
 I like to shred my carrots on a large grater.
 The onions and parsley have been roughly chopped into small pieces.

-Mushrooms - button or cup mushrooms work well.
+Mushrooms - cup or button mushrooms work well.
 They will need to be chopped finely, but not neatly.
+If you have leftover mushrooms, this list of recipes is worth checking out.

-Vegan Puff pastry - pre-made was used in this recipe.
-Both normal and gluten-free varieties can successfully be used.
+Vegan puff pastry bought from the supermarket is used in this recipe.
+Both normal and gluten-free puff pastry can successfully be used.
 Read the ingredients list and look for a logo to determine if the puff pastry is vegan.

 Canned kidney beans need to be drained, rinsed, and then mashed.
-I leave the skin on (more fiber).
-Kidney beans are a great source of protein.
+I leave the skin on.

 Sesame seeds can be replaced with poppy seeds or left off.